EtienneKaiser/gemini-pro-no-api-key/README.md

 **Note:** In a productive environment we would use a Key-Vault to store credentials.
 Further in the code you will see a part where a the file is retrieved with the credentials.
 Even it's less secure, we don't use more strict requirements as it serves the sake of simplicity.

 **Good news - You are done with paperwork!**

+## 🤝 Final word
+Congratulations on reaching this point and reading through it!
+I consistently prioritize quality over quantity.
+Your feedback and input are, as always, greatly appreciated.
+Let's make this world a better place in a collaborative open-source manner.

+Thank you for every reaction - it means a lot! 🙌

+## ⚖️ Disclaimer
+Use this notebook and Google Cloud Console at your own risk.
+I am not responsible for any financial charges that may occur as a result of running the provided code.
+Please ensure you understand the costs associated with the services used in this notebook, and monitor your usage to avoid unexpected charges.